Asherah: Iconography

 Asherah's association with fertility was not limited to her association with trees; she was often depicted with pronounced sexual features.
-Images of Asherah, often called ’Astarte figurines’, are representative of Asherah as a tree in that they have bodies which resemble tree trunks, while also further extenuating the goddess' connection to fertility in line with her status as a "mother goddess".
+Images of Asherah, often called 'Astarte figurines', are representative of Asherah as a tree in that they have bodies which resemble tree trunks, while also further extenuating the goddess' connection to fertility in line with her status as a "mother goddess".
 The "Judean pillar figures" universally depict Asherah with protruding breasts.
-Likewise, the so-called Revadim Asherah is rife with potent, striking sexual imagery, depicting Asherah suckling two smaller figures and using both of her hands to expose her vagina fully.
+Likewise, the so-called Revadim Asherah displays images of Asherah suckling two smaller human figures, as well as using both of her hands to expose her vagina fully.
 Many times, Asherah's pubis area was marked by a concentration of dots, indicating pubic hair, though this figure is sometimes polysemically understood as a grape cluster.
-The womb was also sometimes used as a nutrix symbol, as animals are often shown feeding directly (if a bit abstractly) from the pubic triangle.
+The womb was also sometimes used as a nutrix symbol, as animals are often shown feeding directly (if abstractly) from the pubic triangle.

 "The dedicatory inscription on the Lachish ewer [shows] the word Elat positioned immediately over the tree, indicating the... tree as a representation of the goddess Elat."